Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Use Case Selection Criteria and Descriptive Structure

 \subsubsection{Autonomy}

 As mentioned in Section \ref{features}, we refer to autonomy as the ability of the AI system to perform without external influence or human involvement.
 This feature cuts across the three sets of requirements defined for the development of the inclusion criterion.
 On the one hand, and although the design of autonomous systems is not unique to AI-based approaches, achieving high degrees of autonomy, without requiring human intervention or supervision, is possible today thanks to recent technological advances in AI.
 On the other hand, the fact that the system does not require human intervention allows liability regimes to be triggered not towards a person responsible for operation or supervision, but towards the AI provider or user.
-This way, it would be difficult to link a human action or omission to a certain output that caused the damage.
+This way, it would be difficult to link a human action or omission to a certain output that caused the damage and the proof of causation would necessarily focus on the intrinsic behaviour of the AI system itself.
 Finally, the ability of the system to operate in public environments in a fully autonomous fashion is also related to the risk profile, the type of damage and its significance.

-\subsection{Expert knowledge}
+\subsection{Expert Knowledge}

 Followed by the specification of the inclusion criteria, we considered a number possible scenarios that would fulfil the aforementioned requirements.
 At this stage, as illustrated in Fig. \ref{fig:method}, the interaction among the members of our team with different disciplinary background (law, engineering, computer science, robotics, human cognition, human factors and social science) was pivotal for the final identification of the use cases.